-Figure 14: Sensitivity of the indirect effects on credit of an idiosyncratic bank shock to α .
-This figure shows the indirect effects of a bank shock for different values of α , the extent of frictions in the labor market.
-All the other parameters are fixed at their calibrated values, except θ and φ , which are fixed at an arbitrary level of 5.
-The qualitative properties of the figure do not depend on this choice.
+Figure 14: Sensitivity of the indirect effects of a lending cut to α : This Figure shows the estimated indirect effects for different values of α , the extent of frictions in the labor market.
+All the other parameters are fixed in their calibrated values, except θ and φ which are fixed in an arbitrary level of 5.
+The qualitative properties of the figure do not depend on this choice